 As well as sending messages to one another, users can post to their Snapchat stories.
 This means anyone that they have added as a friend can see what they have posted and reply to it.
 Most of the time, people post selfies or pictures of where they are.

 Instagram is a free photo and video-sharing app.
 Users can upload photos or videos in order to share them with their followers or if they have privacy settings enabled, a select group of their friends.

 When their friends or people they follow post, they can view, like and comment on them.

 Similar to Snapchat, Instagram also has a ‘stories’ feature.
 This is where users can post images or videos, all of which will disappear after 2 hours.
-These can be shown to everyone that followers them or a list of close friends that they can choose themselves.
+These can be shown to everyone who follows them or a list of close friends that they can choose themselves.
 Users can reply to stories, or choose to message people privately off of their main profile page.

 What Are The Dangers Of Snapchat?

 As one of the most popular apps amongst teens that offers a private messaging function, Snapchat holds a lot of dangers for children.

 The first, and most obvious danger, is that users are often under the illusion that because the images disappear after a certain amount of time, they’re only being viewed by the recipient.
 Unfortunately, this is not the case as people can screenshot what is being sent to them, enabling them to have permanent access to the image.
 If your child is sending something they don’t want everyone to see, this could be a potential risk to them.

 Another common risk for teen users on Snapchat is that they don’t always know who they are befriending.
 If someone gets a hold of their Snap username and they accept it, they will be able to view any of the photos they post to their public story, as well as approach them to private message.
 These stories and messages could include information about their whereabouts and their private lives.